CHAPTER 924: AGRICULTURAL COMMODITY MARKETING PROGRAMS

 (4) Administrative activities of the committee are coordinated with those of the department of agriculture.

-(B) Not later than ninety days after the effective date of this section, the director shall adopt rules in accordance with Chapter 119. of the Revised Code that are necessary to carry out the purposes of sections 924.20 to 924.30 of the Revised Code.
-The rules shall include all of the following:
+(B) The director may adopt rules in accordance with Chapter 119. of the Revised Code that are necessary to carry out the purposes of sections 924.20 to 924.30 of the Revised Code.

 (A) The grain marketing program operating committee shall levy on producers and, as provided in division (B) of this section, handlers the following assessments, as applicable: